 £3500 Medical Negligence Win For Rawtenstall Client

-His surgeon had carried out a minor orthopaedic operation on his foot at a private hospital.
+A surgeon had carried out a minor orthopaedic operation on Jamie’s foot at a private hospital.

 But after the surgery he developed a DVT (Deep Vein Thrombosis) because the plaster cast was too tight.

-Our client complained to the the nursing staff but they ignored his complaints.
+Jamie complained to the the nursing staff but they seemed to ignore his complaints.

-Once the DVT had been diagnosed our client had to attend clinic every day for three months.
+When the DVT was eventually diagnosed Jamie had to attend clinic every day for three months.